zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosconsole/README.md

     /**
      * Issue IssueConsole issueCommandCommon method which will execute the given mvs console command.
      *
-     * @param connection connection information, see ZosConnection object
+     * @param connection for connection information, see ZosConnection object
      * @param cmd        mvs command to execute
      * @author Frank Giordano
      */